pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ### Response

+The Ruby SDK returns false on fail.
+An array is returned on success.

-The fetch_messages() function returns a list of messages for each channel:
+The `fetch_messages()` function returns a list of messages for each channel.
+The output below demonstrates the format for a `fetch_messages()` response:

 ```
 `1    @result = {